MD2305/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script1 displays a confused smiley
 Script2 Displays the content of the /etc/passwd file Script3 displays the content of /etc/passwd and /etc/hosts
+Script4 displays the last 10 lines of /etc/passwd